ausdigital/ausdigital.github.io/README.md

 The [Australian Digital Business Council](http://digitalbusinesscouncil.com.au/) has published an interoperability framework that aims to increase national productivity through automation of common buisness processes such as invoicing.
 This site makes the framework easy to implement by providing
 * simple and readable technical specifications that are the normative reference for what to build.
 * links to reference implementations that you may use to speed up your own implementation.
-* links to test cases and test end-points that you can use to be sure that your implementation will work.
+* links to test cases and test end-points that you can use to be sure that your implementation is functioning correctly.
-* links to collaboration forums and mailing lists for special interest groups that seek to leverage or extend the framework.
+* links to collaboration forums and mailing lists for special interest groups that seek to contribute to the evolution of the framework.

 As an implementer you may choose to just read the information and use the tools presented here - or you may wish to participate more actively by contributing to the specification development or reference implementations.